Netflix thriller Bird Box flutters into nonsense

 On the way home from the hospital, Malorie's sister (Sarah Paulson) "sees" the creature and then deliberately crashes the car with a very pregnant Malorie in it.
 The thing is, Malorie never sees the same thing her sister does, and manages to make it inside a house with other survivors.

-After that, the post-apocalyptic thriller gets downright frustrating.
-First off, every character feels like a stereotypical trope -- a gay guy who's generous with his home, a tattooed-covered bad boy, a bitter man with a gun, a would-be sci-fi writer, a former soldier, an old lady who saves the day, and so on.
+This post-apocalyptic thriller can be downright frustrating.
+First off, every character feels like a trope -- a gay guy who's generous with his home, a tattoo-covered bad boy, a bitter man with a gun, a would-be sci-fi writer, a former soldier, an old lady who saves the day, and so on.
 Do we really need that many characters?
-Even they looked around in every scene like they knew they were filler.
+Even the characters seem to know they're filler.

 Then there are the implausible moments.
 Since when do grocery stores -- like the abandoned one the survivors first raid -- sell pet birds?
-And why are birds the only creatures that warn people of the monsters (or the people the monsters spare to aid them?)
-I hoped other creatures like horses, puppies, kittens or ferrets would do the trick.
-Alas, a movie called Ferret Box probably doesn't sound as compelling to watch.
+And why are birds the only creatures that warn people of the monsters?

 While we're at it, how does the electricity still work in a house years after the monsters caused a large chunk of the population to kill themselves?
 Who exactly is still around to run a major city's electrical grid?
 And how the heck did Malorie, two kids and one other survivor manage to find enough food during that time merely by stealing from nearby houses?

-And why did citizens use meager strips of fabric for blindfolds?
-It's easy for a blindfold like that to fall off just hitting a pinata at a kid's birthday party, let alone running from an invisible monster in a forest.
+Also, why did citizens use meager strips of fabric for blindfolds?
+It's easy for a blindfold like that to fall off just hitting a piñata at a kid's birthday party, let alone running from a monster in a forest.
 Yet those things stayed on in every hectic chase scene like they were attached with superglue.

 This brings me to that perilous two-day trip down a river full of dangerous rapids in a rickety rowboat with Malorie and two young kids -- all while blindfolded.

 Even the most experienced outdoorsman would have problems navigating rough water in a crappy boat.
-But taking two small children on a river ride without them wearing a floatation vest or giving them a single swimming lesson?
-That's just seems like bad parenting.
+But taking two small children on a river ride without them wearing a floatation vest or getting a single swimming lesson?
+That just seems like bad parenting.

 You know what else feels like bad parenting?
 Screaming at two children not to leave the boat or you'll hurt them.
 There's being a protective parent and then there's acting like Joan Crawford.
 Even with all of Malorie's yelling to follow her simple rules, the kids manage to disobey and wander off twice.